jamieblomerus/TelegramSDK_php/README.md

 ## Documentation

-Full documentation for using the SDK is currently not in progress.
-I will get to it when I am done with the development of the basic SDK.
+Documentation for using the SDK is not yet fully completed but a work in progress.

+Check it out here: https://jamieblomerus.github.io/TelegramSDK_php/

 ## Contributing